Employer Insights

 Since the enactment of the Fair Labor Standards Act (FLSA), Oregon employers are expected to pay their employees at an overtime rate for every hour of work done beyond the standard 40 hours per week.
 A workweek does not need to be from Monday to Friday, but can't be more than 40 hours long.
 Oregon's overtime payment rules also vary depending on the industry, the employee's position, and pay rate.

-Overtime is one of the many types of Oregon Labor Laws employer must comply with.
+Overtime is one of the many types of Oregon Labor Laws employers must comply with.
 It's important for employers to understand not just Oregon overtime, but all of the state and federal labor laws and pay rules that are applicable, and put policies in place to ensure compliance across the board.

 Employers who are struggling with controlling overtime, and ensuring that the right people are on the job at all times, may want to consider employee scheduling solutions, which can help ensure productivity with schedules built for efficiency and overtime control.